Senderman/dotfiles/README.md

   ../dotfiles/openbox/.config/openbox
 ```

-if you want to uninstall symlink, run `stow -D openbox`
+if you want to uninstall symlink, run `stow -D waybar`

 You're welcome to fork this repo, edit the dotfiles and add your own and create PR :)

 ## Move your config files to the dotfiles repository

-This repository contains a script called [stowlink](scripts/scripts/stowlink) which helps to move your configuration files to the dotfiles repository in one command.
+This repository contains a script called [stowlink](scripts/.local/scripts/stowlink) which can help you to move your configuration files to the dotfiles repository in one command.

-E.g. if you want to move and symlink your polybar config to the dotfiles repository, all you need to do is simply run `stowlink .config/polybar polybar`
+E.g. if you want to move and symlink your waybar config to the dotfiles repository, all you need to do is simply run `stowlink .config/polybar waybar`

 Many thanks to [Vezono](https://github.com/vezono) for this script!